String (physics): Overview

 In string theory, the strings may be open (forming a segment with two endpoints) or closed (forming a loop like a circle) and may have other special properties.
-Prior to 1995, there were five known versions of string theory incorporating the idea of supersymmetry, which differed in the type of strings and in other aspects.
-Today these different string theories are thought to arise as different limiting cases of a single theory called M-theory.
+Prior to 1995, there were five known versions of string theory incorporating the idea of supersymmetry (these five are known as superstring theories) and two versions without supersymmetry known as bosonic string theories, which differed in the type of strings and in other aspects.
+Today, these different superstring theories are thought to arise as different limiting cases of a single theory called M-theory.

 In string theories of particle physics, the strings are very tiny; much smaller than can be observed in today's particle accelerators.
 The characteristic length scale of strings is typically on the order of the Planck length, about 10−35 meter, the scale at which the effects of quantum gravity are believed to become significant.
 Therefore on much larger length scales, such as the scales visible in physics laboratories, such entities would appear to be zero-dimensional point particles.
 Strings are able to vibrate as harmonic oscillators, and different vibrational states of the same string are interpreted as different types of particles.
 In string theories, strings vibrating at different frequencies constitute the multiple fundamental particles found in the current Standard Model of particle physics.
 Strings are also sometimes studied in nuclear physics where they are used to model flux tubes.

 As the string propagates through spacetime, a string sweeps out a two-dimensional surface called its worldsheet.
 This is analogous to the one-dimensional worldline traced out by a point particle.
 The physics of a string is described by means of a two-dimensional conformal field theory associated with the worldsheet.
 The formalism of two-dimensional conformal field theory also has many applications outside of string theory, for example in condensed matter physics and parts of pure mathematics.